 Tips:

-- New button to start a new capture.
+- button New to start a new capture.

 - Edit your screenshots after you have taken them.